Pittsburgh Panthers men's basketball: H.C. "Doc" Carlson era (1922–1953)

 Henry Clifford "Doc" Carlson, MD took over as coach in 1922 and soon turned Pitt into a national power.
-In the era preceding the initiation of national tournaments, the Panthers were both contemporaneously and later retroactively, by the Helms Athletic Foundation (1927–28 and 1929–30) and the Premo-Porretta Power Poll (1927–28), regarded as national champions.
+In the era preceding the initiation of national tournaments, the Panthers were widely regarded as national champions in multiple seasons, a belief documented in contemporary sources like the 1929 University of Pittsburgh yearbook.
+The 1927–28 and 1929–30 teams were retroactively designated national champions by the Helms Athletic Foundation, and the 1927–28 team was also listed as the season's top team by the Premo-Porretta Power Poll.
+While the NCAA lists the historical Helms selections for reference, the Helms selections are not officially recognized as NCAA national championships, and the Premo-Porretta rankings are not acknowledged by the NCAA.
 Those teams were led by National Player of the Year, 3-time All-American and Naismith Basketball Hall of Fame inductee Charlie Hyatt.
 Carlson was a ground-breaking coach who would be inducted into the Naismith and Helms Foundation Basketball Hall of Fames.
 In the late 1920s, Carlson initiated playing a "national schedule" by taking his teams on midwestern road trips that included games against several Big Ten schools and, in 1931, is credited as the first coach to take an Eastern team out west.
 He also developed the widely emulated Figure Eight Offense and also experimented with various conditioning techniques, including the use of oxygen on the bench.
 Under Carlson, and led by two-time All-American Claire Cribbs, Pitt continued success through the 1930s winning four Eastern Intercollegiate Conference championships.
 In 1935, Pitt, as Eastern Intercollegiate champions representing the best of the East, lost a 41–37 season-ending contest to SEC champion LSU in the American Legion Bowl in Atlantic City, a game on which LSU bases its claim on that season's national championship.
 On February 28, 1940, Pitt played in the first-ever televised basketball game, a 57–37 victory over Fordham at Madison Square Garden that was televised by NBC station W2XBS.
 Carlson also led Pitt to its first-ever NCAA appearance en route to the 1941 NCAA Final Four.
 Carlson's tenure at Pitt's helm lasted for 30 consecutive years before he retired following the 1952–53 season.

 Pitt moved their competition into the Fitzgerald Field House in 1951, leaving the Pitt Pavilion, housed inside of Pitt Stadium.
 Pitt would continue to play in the Fieldhouse until 2002.